 Mr. Hersh is a frequent writer and speaker on topics ranging from economics and geopolitics to the energy industry and financial markets.
 In 2023, he released his book, The Fastest Tortoise: Winning in Industries I Knew Nothing About, which chronicles his life’s lessons evolving from his many business and personal experiences.

-Mr. Hersh was born and raised in Dallas, Texas.
-After graduating from St. Mark’s, he attended Princeton University where he graduated magna cum laude with a degree in Politics in 1985.
-In 1989, Mr. Hersh earned his M.B.A. from Stanford University’s Graduate School of Business where he graduated as an Arjay Miller Scholar.
+After graduating from St. Mark’s, Mr. Hersh attended Princeton University where he graduated magna cum laude with a degree in Politics in 1985.
+In 1989, he earned his M.B.A. from Stanford University’s Graduate School of Business where he graduated as an Arjay Miller Scholar.